Skip to main content Skip to secondary navigation

 What a group of tech professionals learned while exploring how to design technology that serves the public good.

-Drew Endy and Jenn Brophy, respectively associate and assistant professors of bioengineering at Stanford, welcome high school students online via Zoom to their class, Introduction to Bioengineering.
+Professors Drew Endy and Jenn Brophy welcoming high school students online via Zoom to their bioengineering class

 Changing Course